Formalization of the zigzag construction of path spaces of pushouts in homotopy type theory: Path Spaces of Pushouts

-The final datum we need is the coherence square \(t_S\{s\}\) between \(t_A\{f s\}\) and \(t_B\{g s\}\), filling the right square of \autoref{fig:app-cube}.
+The final datum we need is the coherence square \(t_S^{\infty}\{s\}\) between \(\tAinf\{f s\}\) and \(\tBinf\{g s\}\), filling the right square of \autoref{fig:app-cube}.
 As suggested by the diagram, the square is constructed by applying \autoref{lem:preserves-cubes}.
-The first step is to construct the cubes as indicated, by pasting two prisms; the second step is constructing a homotopy between the resulting top face, and the top face expected by the lemma.
+The first step is to construct the cubes as indicated, by pasting pairs of prisms at every index; the second step is to construct a homotopy between the top face obtained by pasting and the top face expected by the lemma.

-The prisms of sections, depicted below, involve simple functions at the base, sections of type families pointing upwards, fiberwise functions at the top lying over the functions below them, vertical commuting squares, a commuting triangle at the base, and a dependent triangle at the top, lying over the bottom triangle.

-In the left prism, the bottom triangle is the \(\glue_A^n\) path constructor, the back square is the inverse of the left computation rule of \(t_A^{n+1}\), the right square is the inverse of the right computation rule of \(t_A^{n+1}\), and the composition of the top triangle and left square is the coherence datum of \(t_A^{n+1}\).
-By the computation rule of \(t_A^{n+1}\) on the path constructor, these surfaces are coherent.
-The outline of the prism does not fit the type of the computation rule exactly, but adjusting it is a matter of mechanical path algebra, which is available in the appendix as \autoref{lemma:prism-adjust}.
+The two prisms we want to paste are depicted in \autoref{eqn:coherence-prisms}.
+In the left prism, the bottom triangle is the \(\glueA{n}\) path constructor, the back square is the inverse of the left computation rule of \(\tAn{n+1}\), the right square is the inverse of the right computation rule of \(\tAn{n+1}\), and the composition of the top triangle and left square is the coherence datum of \(\tAn{n+1}\).
+After transposing the inverted faces to the other side of the equality in the type of the prism, we can fill the coherence by the computation rule of \(\tAn{n+1}\) on the path constructor.

-A similar argument fills the right prism --- the bottom triangle is \(\glue_B^{n+1}\), the front and right squares are computation rules of \(t_B^{n+2}\), and the left square and top triangle are the coherence datum of \(t_B^{n+2}\).
+A similar argument fills the right prism --- the bottom triangle is \(\glueB{n+1}\), the front and right squares are computation rules of \(\tBn{n+2}\), and the left square and top triangle are the coherence datum of \(\tBn{n+2}\).
 Filling this prism also requires mechanically adjusting the outline.

 Once the two prisms are constructed, we use the fact that they share the diagonal square, so we may glue them together.
-This is achieved by algebraic manipulation of dependent paths and cylinders of sections (see \autoref{sec:diagrams}), and mirrors the way the triangles are glued at the bottom to form the base square.
+This is achieved by algebraic manipulation of dependent paths and cylinders of sections, and mirrors the way the triangles are glued at the bottom to form the base square in \autoref{constr:zigzag-hom}.

 The resulting cube has the correct vertices, edges, vertical squares, and bottom square, but the top square we get by composition is not the one required by \autoref{lem:preserves-cubes}.
-Fortunately, we can show that the two squares are homotopic.
+Fortunately we defined the top triangles in a way that makes it possible to show that the two squares are homotopic.
+The proof is constructed by appropriate abstraction followed by path induction, and is not very insightful, so it is omitted.
+Details are available in the formalization.